 - Late-January To April

 Cougar is an exceptionally ferocious creature that pursues various animal kingdoms for prey.
 These cougars hunt everything from deer to insects and rodents.
 They love to reside near dense bushes and rocky areas for stalking their prey.
-The cougar is a very territorial animal and always stays in low population-dense areas.
+The cougar is a very territorial animal and always stays in areas with low population density.

-Quiet surroundings are where they mostly relax, as their instincts to jump and kill keeps tingling them.
+Quiet surroundings are where they mostly relax, as their instinct to jump and kill keeps tingling them.
 Hunting these cougars is an exotic and highly nerve-wracking experience.
-They are great at hiding, and they leverage this skill sneak upon their prey.
+They are great at hiding, and they leverage this skill to sneak up on their prey.
 Apart from that, they are incredibly stealthy and fast.

 - Specialty: Size